 Students (graduate or undergraduate) who are not now and are not seeking to become regular degree candidates at MSU but wish to attend MSU during the summer as a guest should register as Lifelong Education students.
 Students applying for Lifelong status are not required to submit transcripts of prior education, and there is no application fee.

-For more information, please review the Lifelong Education/Guest Student application and admission guidelines.
+For more information, please review the Guest Student Guidelines.

 I’m not actually a student, I’m a professional.
 Can I enroll in the class?

 Yes!
-The Digital Cultural Heritage Fieldschool is also open to non-students (professionals working in the field of cultural heritage, information science, informatics, user centered design, digital humanities, user experience design, museums, libraries, etc.).
-Please note, non-students interested in taking the Digital Cultural Heritage Fieldschool are still required to register for the class (as a lifelong learner).
-Given the small number of available spots, the CHI Fieldschool can not be audited.
-For more information, please review the Lifelong Education/Guest Student application and admission guidelines.
+The Digital Heritage Fieldschool is also open to non-students (professionals working in the field of heritage, information science, informatics, user centered design, digital humanities, user experience design, museums, libraries, etc.).
+Please note, non-students interested in taking the Digital Heritage Fieldschool are still required to register for the class (as a Guest Student).
+Given the small number of available spots, the Digital Heritage Fieldschool can not be audited.
+For more information, please review the Guest and Non-degree Student Guidelines.

 If I’m a non-MSU student, how much will the class cost me?

 Guest students/Lifelong learners are only required to pay the cost of tuition (with no additional registration fees).
-For in-state students (undergraduate or graduate), the cost is $569.00/credit hour.
-For out of state students, the cost is $729.25/credit hour.
-More information on summer per credit tuition costs for both residents and non-residents can be found here.
+For in-state students (undergraduate or graduate) and out of state students, the costs (per credit hour) can be found here.

 If I’m a non-MSU student, can I get these credits to count towards my degree?

 Most likely.
 However, you need to talk to your university department or registrar in order to find out the details.
 While we will not arrange for this, we are more than happy to provide the necessary documentation and supporting materials about the class content to your university.